apache/camel-website/content/_index.md

 ## Camel JBang

-The Camel CLI for easily getting started with Apache Camel.
+Camel JBang is CLI tooling to easily get started and for building low-code integrations with Camel.

 <p><a class="button dark" href="/docs/">Read More</a></p>